 In 2019, an estimated 300 shoppers visited the Boutique, generating a record $7,500 in sales.
 Over the decades, we estimate that the event has generated $200,000 or more to support the Society’s contributions to Solana Beach.

-For much of 2020, members have meet by Zoom video conference for group projects and Boutique planning.
+Currently, members meet by Zoom video conference for group projects and Boutique planning.
 Call Pam Dalton for more information at 858-755-8574.